ryantmoore/new-directions-berlin/README.md

-# new-directions-berlin
+# New Directions in Causal Inference

-Materials for Workshop "New Directions in Causal Inference", DYNAMICS Research Group, Berlin, Germany
+Materials for Workshop at the DYNAMICS Research Group, Berlin, Germany.